bsmiguelangel/the-risks-of-dichotomising-ordinal-outcomes/README.md

-# The risks of dichotomising ordinal outcome measures: A spatial analysis of self-rated health in Western Europe
+# The risks of dichotomising ordinal outcomes: A spatial analysis of self-rated health in Western Europe

 Paper under review: